chuynh18/expo-google-auth/README.md

 Warning
 -------

 I did this test for a group project.
 We ended up not going forward with it.
-While the app does seem to authenticate with Google, I never figured out the next step.
+While the app does seem to authenticate with Google, we never figured out what we needed to do next.
+If you figure something out, I'd love to hear it!
+Otherwise, I just want to warn you this repo might be false hope.